 It could take just a few weeks (or even days) to reach an agreement within one or two mediation sessions, or it could take several months to resolve all issues over the course of three, four, five, or more sessions.

 Speak with an experienced Georgetown divorce lawyer to determine the pros and cons of divorce mediation in your particular case.
-Our detail-oriented and dedicated attorneys at The Law Office of Brett H. Pritchard will review your unique situation to determine whether you should try mediation in your case.
-Call 254-501-4040 or visit our contact us page to schedule a free initial consultation.
+Our detail-oriented and dedicated attorneys at the Law Office of Brett H. Pritchard will review your unique situation to determine whether you should try mediation in your case. call us at (254) 781-4222 or visit our contact us page to schedule a FREE initial consultation.